IBM/raksh/README.md

 Our goal was to leverage the PEF  functionality with Kubernetes to provide a more secure option for our clients to deploy their containerized application.
-Since the protection and isolation is provided by the virtualization layer (KVM with support for SVM), the natural choice was to leverage Kata containers as the basis.
-There are already examples of Kata integration with different virtualization technologies for improved security and isolation (firecracker etc)
+Since the protection and isolation is provided by the virtualization layer (KVM with support for SVM), the natural choice was to leverage Kata containers runtime as the basis.
+There are already examples of Kata integration with different virtualization technologies for improved security and isolation (firecracker etc).

-We also had a need for strong coupling between the container image and the VM image and go a step further to protect the application spec as well.
+We also had a need for strong coupling between the container image and the VM image and go a step further to protect the application specification (K8s POD/Deployment YAML) as well.
+More details on how we protect the application specification is available in the following [doc](docs/secure_container_yaml.md)

 We leverage Kata containers.
-However we use a modified Kata agent with the following functionalities
+However we use a modified Kata agent with the following
+functionalities:

-1. Support for Decrypting the spec inside the VM
+1. Support for decrypting the application specification inside the VM
-2. Creating the containers based on the decrypted spec
+2. Creating the containers based on the decrypted specification

+Tying VM based TEE (eg. PEF) with a VM container runtime (Kata) provides us best of both worlds:
+1. Data in use protection
+2. Increased isolation
+3. No change in application code (like required by process-based TEE)

-For more details refer to the following links
+For more details please refer to the following links
 - Kubecon Europe 2019 [video](https://www.youtube.com/watch?v=pGMdSFlD0_E)
 - Kubecon Europe 2019 [ppt](https://static.sched.com/hosted_files/kccnceu19/5c/KubeCon-Europe-2019-protected-memory.pdf)

 ## Team
 [Harshal Patil](https://github.com/harche)